Discover more from Episodic Medium

 Ben Rosenstock, currently concluding coverage of the second season of Yellowjackets, jumps into the HBO Sunday beat to help guide us through the potentially odious, likely newsworthy The Weeknd/Sam Levinson collaboration The Idol starting June 4.

-Erik Adams moves from his takes on one complicated HBO family—his Succession reviews wrap up Sunday—to another, covering the third season of The Righteous Gemstones when it premieres on June 18.
+Erik Adams moves from his takes on one complicated HBO family—his Succession reviews wrap up Sunday—to another, covering the third season of The Righteous Gemstones when it premieres on June 18 .After Erik took a new job editing reviews at IGN, Donna Bowman has kindly stepped in to handle our coverage of The Righteous Gemstones.

 Lisa Weidenfeld has been on the Apple TV+ beat, covering both Mythic Quest and Schmigadoon, and she’ll continue with coverage of the second season of the murder mystery stylistic smorgasbord that is The Afterparty upon its July 12 debut.